Concepts

 # Input fields and fields mapping

-Triggers and actions have input fields.
-Input fields are how triggers and actions are designed to carry out customized workflows, and they can take in variables (datapills) or constants.
+Triggers and actions include input fields.
+The values you map to these fields define how triggers and actions execute customized workflows.
+Input fields accept variables (datapills) or constants.

-When we insert variables (datapills) or constants into input fields, that's called fields mapping.
-You can read more about fields mapping here.
+Inserting variables (datapills) or constants into input fields is called fields mapping.
+Learn more about fields mapping.

-Input fields for the action Create Zendesk organization
+Input fields for the Create organization in Zendesk action

 # Mapping variables

-The variable Account name has been mapped to the Name input field.
-This means that for every new Salesforce account that is created, the account name of this Salesforce account will be used as the organization name of the Zendesk organization that will be created.
-For example, a new Salesforce account named Sattei Winery will in turn create a Zendesk organization named Sattei Winery.
+datapill is mapped to the Name input field.
+This mapping ensures that the name of each new Salesforce account detected by the recipe becomes the organization name in Zendesk.
+For example, a Salesforce account named Sattei Winery creates a Zendesk organization named Sattei Winery.

 Input field with variable mapping